krasimir/riew/README.md

 > `register(key, dependency)`

-Together with [use](https://github.com/krasimir/riew#use) this function implements a mechanism for dealing with dependencies.
-Register defines an entry in the a _globally_ available registry and [use](https://github.com/krasimir/riew#use) is accessing that entry.
+Together with [use](https://github.com/krasimir/riew#use) this function implements a mechanism for dealing with dependencies. `register` defines an entry in  a _globally_ available registry and [use](https://github.com/krasimir/riew#use) is accessing that entry.
 Once we define something with `register` we may inject it into our riews with the [with](https://github.com/krasimir/riew#externals) method.

 * `key` (`String`, required) - a string the uniquely identifies the dependency
 * `dependency` (`Any`, required) - this could be a primitive like string or a number but could be also instance of a service or a state object.